V1rtuousCycle/ScamToken/README.md

 # ScamToken
-A token sale raising Wrapped Ether for SCM token.
+A token sale web app that's raising Ether for SCM token.
 Implementing an ERC20 interface for the SCM token via the ScamToken.sol contract, and holding a Crowdsale (ICO) event via the Crowdfunding.sol contract.
-A React interface is built

-## Note
-The EthPM registry was down when I was creating this project (Jan 23rd, 2019).
-So, I was not able to include a package from it.
-(Although I have many times in the past, we have tried using it as Gnosis, and it didn't work out,as libraries could dissapear due to IPFS not having Proof-of-Replication implemented yet.)
-Screenshots to verify that EthPM was down are included in the root folder of this project

 ## How to interact
 Run `npm run start` and buy some WETH tokens from the already deployed contracts hosted on the Rinkeby network. _The app should automatically start on localhost:3000._